exponea/exponea-android-sdk/Documentation/fetch-data.md

   excerpt: Fetch data from Bloomreach Engagement using the Android SDK
 ---

-The SDK provides methods to retrieve data from the Engagement platform.
+The SDK provides methods to retrieve data from the {user.mkg} platform.
 Responses are available in the `onSuccess` and `onFailure` callback properties.

 ## Fetch recommendations

-Use the `fetchRecommendation` method to get personalized recommendations for the current customer from an Engagement [recommendation model](https://documentation.bloomreach.com/engagement/docs/recommendations).
+Use the `fetchRecommendation` method to get personalized recommendations for the current customer from an {user.mkg} [recommendation model](https://documentation.bloomreach.com/engagement/docs/recommendations).

 The method returns a list of `CustomerRecommendation` objects containing the recommendation engine data and recommended item IDs.